 Biography of Sr. Mary Elizabeth Gintling

-Born in Philadelphia on December 31, 1914, Sister was the only daughter of Hal J. Gintling and Dessie Mary Lawrence Gintling.
-Her parents had four sons, and the family moved to Baltimore shortly after Sister was born.
+Born in Philadelphia on December 31, 1914, Sister was the only daughter of Hal and Dessie Gintling.
+Her parents also had four sons, and the family moved to Baltimore shortly after Sister was born.

 She graduated from St. Ann’s Elementary school in Baltimore in 1929 and from Sparrows Point High School in 1934.

 In 1941, Sister completed the course of studies at Mercy Hospital Nursing School in Baltimore.
 She worked as a public health nurse before entering the Little Sisters of the Poor in 1943.

 Sister worked in nursing homes run by this community in Baltimore, Cleveland, Detroit, Louisville and Manhattan.
 She provided nursing care to the elderly, supervised the pharmacy and served as assistant superior in several of these locations.

 In 1964, at the age of 50, Sister departed the Little Sisters of the Poor because she felt that God was calling her to a new way of life.